7 Absolute Ways for Speeding Up Table Turnover Without Hurting Customer Experience

 Restaurants that struggle to maintain an average table turnover time often have long wait times and low guest satisfaction ratings.

-Table Turnover Rate (TTR) is one of the most critical metrics for any restaurant owner – and yet, so many owners don't pay enough attention to their TTRs.
+Although TTR or Table Turnover Rate is crucial for any restaurant owner, many owners don't pay enough attention to this rate.

-Having an average restaurant table turnover rate can help your bottom line by ensuring that guests are satisfied with their dining experience, but having too high of a TTR can lead to an unmanageable number of tables being occupied at once, leading to longer wait times for new diners and frustrated servers in the weeds.
+Having an average restaurant table turnover rate can help your bottom line by ensuring that guests are satisfied with their dining experience.
+However, having a high TTR can lead to an unmanageable number of occupied tables at once.
+That leads to longer wait times for new diners and frustrated servers in the weeds.

-In this post, we'll go over some easy tweaks you can make to turn around your restaurant's luck in no time at all!
+This post will go over some easy tweaks to help you turn around your restaurant's luck in no time.

 Step back and let your servers do their job.

-Having a host or maître d' greet guests and take them to the table themselves may seem like an antiquated practice, but it's actually one of the keys to getting tables turned quickly in your establishment.
+Having a host or maître d' greet guests and take them to the table themselves may seem like an antiquated practice, but it's one of the best ways to get tables turned quickly in your restaurant.

 A designated server whose only responsibility is to greet and seat guests can nip problems in the bud before they even start.

-Suppose your front of house staff is free to mingle with guests while a server plays host.
-In that case, the chances are that you'll run into some hiccups when it comes time to take orders - your servers will likely be helping out at the bar or bussing tables while the first course is coming out to your diners, resulting in a longer table turn.
+Suppose your front-of-house staff is free to mingle with guests while a server plays host.
+In that case, the chances are that you'll run into some hiccups when it comes time to take orders.
+In addition, your servers will likely be helping out at the bar or bussing tables while the first course is coming out to your diners, resulting in a longer table turn.

-Just putting one server on the task of greeting and seat guests can shave up to 20 minutes off of any single table's turnaround time!
+Just putting one server on the task of greeting and seating guests can shave up to 20 minutes off of a single table's turnaround time!

 Keeping your staff in the loop is critical if you want to optimize your table turnover rate.

-Even experienced servers can slip up sometimes - arriving at a table only to discover that they've been given the wrong order or that there's been some other kind of mistake.
+Even experienced servers can slip up sometimes.
+For example, they may arrive at a table only to discover that they've been given the wrong order or that there's been some other kind of mistake.

-But when your entire restaurant staff is well-versed in the table turn process, and everyone is on the same page about what it means to work quickly, those kinds of issues are less likely to happen.
+But when your entire restaurant staff is well-versed in the table turn process, and everyone is on the same page about what it means to work quickly, such issues are less likely to happen.

-A clear communication strategy for staff is essential if you want to keep your TTRs up and ensure that guests are receiving prompt service!
+A clear communication strategy for your staff is essential to keep your TTRs up and ensure that guests receive prompt service!

-A lengthy menu can be a blessing in many ways - it gives you more to choose from, it lets you offer more options than other restaurants nearby, and it helps build trust with guests who feel like they're getting their money's worth.
+A lengthy menu can be a blessing in many ways.
+It gives you more to choose from, lets you offer more options than other restaurants nearby, and helps build trust with guests who feel like they're getting their money's worth.

 But if you've been around the business long enough, I'm sure you've seen what happens when a restaurant has too many items on its menu.

-It's easy for customers to get confused about which item is which, leading to slow order taking.
+It's easy for customers to get confused about which item is which, leading to slower orders.

-The solution?
-Take a look at your current menu and strike out any items that aren't selling well or are of lesser quality than the rest of your menu.
+What’s the solution?
+Look at your current menu and strike out any items that aren't selling well or are of lesser quality than the rest of your menu.

-If you eliminate low-selling items from your menu, you can free up precious space for other options - and when customers know exactly what they're getting, it makes the order taking process go much more smoothly.
+If you eliminate low-selling items from your menu, you can free up precious space for other options.
+In addition, when customers know exactly what they're getting, it makes the order-taking process go much more smoothly.

 When was the last time you checked your table sizes and adjusted them for optimal flow?